bcgov/design-research-guide/docs/activities/remote-research.md

     - Specialized usability testing software
     - Video conferencing and screen sharing.
 For example, Skype.
     - Email or mail to share prototypes, visuals, or other activities in physical formats
 - Collaborative Activities: How can you use real-time collaborative software like Excel online, Skype Whiteboard, or Miro to conduct interactive activities with participants?
-For example, card sorting.

 Get creative with familiar tools like video conferencing, phone, and email.

 The portability of devices could play a useful role in connecting with participants at locations and times that best illustrate key experiences or interactions with services.
 Think about how they can use photo or video to show you the context of their lives or show specific situations.

-Combine tools and activities going back and forth between online and offline activities can help to create richer insights and achieve higher engagement from participants.
+Combine different tools and activities.
+Going back and forth between online and offline activities can help to create richer insights and achieve higher engagement from participants.

 ### Protecting Privacy